 5 reasons to visit Valloires Abbey

-Valloires Abbey is a well-preserved 12th-century Cistercian foundation.
-It is located in the small village of Argoules, a few kilometres from the Baie de Somme in the authie valley.
+Valloires Abbey is a well-preserved Cistercian foundation from the 12th century.
+It is located in the small village of Argoules a few kilometres from the Bay of the Somme in the authie valley.
 It is the only Cistercian abbey of the 18th century in France.

 History of Valloires Abbey